NEXUS Collective

-This website is organically evolving into a living archive and a space for exchanging ideas and creative impulses.
-With a transdisciplinary and holistic approach, it aims to provide diverse insights into central cultural, social, and ecological issues of our time and to stimulate unexpected connections between themes, ideas, and practices.
+This website is developing organically into a living archive and a space for sharing ideas and creative impulses.
+With a transdisciplinary and holistic approach, it seeks to provide diverse insights into key cultural, social, and ecological issues of our time, and to spark unexpected connections between topics, ideas, and practices.

 (1) Nexus comes from Latin and means: connection, link, intertwining, to bind together, network.